This article will introduce you to a method of measuring the execution time of your python code snippets.

 This module provides a simple way to find the execution time of small bits of Python code.

-- Well, how about using simple time module?
+- Well, how about using a simple time module?
 Just save the time before and after the execution of code and subtract them!
-But this method is not precise as there might be a background process momentarily running which disrupts the code execution and you will get significant variations in running time of small code snippets.
+But this method is not precise as there might be a background process momentarily running which disrupts the code execution and you will get significant variations in the running time of small code snippets.

-- timeit is pretty simple to use and has a command line interface as well as a callable one.
+- timeit is pretty simple to use and has a command-line interface as well as a callable one.

 So now, let’s start exploring this handy library!

 The module function timeit.timeit(stmt, setup, timer, number) accepts four arguments:

 - stmt which is the statement you want to measure; it defaults to ‘pass’.